uwescience/myria-website/docs/index.markdown

 specified format.

 - Now click on the "Queries" tab.
 This is where you can see all the queries that yourself and others have been running.
 Observe the keyword search window.
-Type, for example, the word "Books" to see all queries executed on the "Brandon:Demo:Books" relation in Myria.
+After you have run the example query below, for example, type the word "Twitter" to see all queries executed on the `public:adhoc:Twitter` relation.

 - Finally, click on the "Editor" tab.
 This is where you can write and execute queries.
 You can start from one of the examples on the right.
 Click on the example and the